jkekoamartin/apache-pulsar-standalone-geo-replication/README.md

 # Prerequisites
+This example can be run using either Kubernetes or Docker.

+## Kubernetes Setup
-This example is based on Kubernetes and an up-and-running cluster is a prerequisite.
-If you don't already haver one installing [minkube](https://kubernetes.io/docs/setup/learning-environment/minikube/) or [Docker](https://docs.docker.com/) is probabley the easiest.
+If you want to use Kubernetes, an up-and-running cluster is a prerequisite.
+If you don't already have one, installing [minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/) is probably the easiest.

-For this excervise I used Docker on Mac but there is no reason it would not work on other vanilla Kubernetes installations.
+## Docker Setup
+Alternatively, you can use Docker with Docker Compose to run the demo without Kubernetes.
+This requires:
+- [Docker](https://docs.docker.com/) installed on your machine
+- [Docker Compose](https://docs.docker.com/compose/install/) installed on your machine

 # Install the Kubernetes dashboard (optional)